gpschool/gpschool.github.io/about.md

 The next scheduled school is:

 Gaussian Process and Uncertainty Quantification Summer School, Sheffield, UK, 9-12 September 2019.
-Visit [GPSS 2019](http://gpss.cc/gpss19) for more details.